raphael-brand/frontend-dev-seed/README.md

 ## At last
-- The link to my [GitHub Profile](https://git.io/vHPJ9) or write me an email :relaxed: and if you should've tried to call - here you can see if I am busy with coding:
+- The link to my [GitHub Profile](https://git.io/vHPJ9) or write me an email :relaxed: and if you should've tried to call - here you can see if I am busy with coding you used to see Codealike statistics, but Codealike died.
+I switch to a different tracking tool.
-<iframe src='https://codealike.com/Profile/FactsWidget/shptrs' frameborder='0' scrolling='no' marginheight='0' marginwidth='0' width='600px' height='370px'></iframe>